crismiquelg/mac/README.md

 </div>

-## 🥘 Why use it
+## 🥘 Why using it

 There are A LOT of CV formats, and some of them are a nice try to define a universal CV format, but we think that **a CV should include not only what candidates are or know but also what they are interested in and what they want to become**.

 Like most open-source projects, the first use case was found in the company where the first contributors worked.
 Manfred is committed to the idea that **every person should keep control over their personal and professional data**.
-This means that they should be able to export their data from any platform in a machine-readable format with **a Model Definition to process that data efficiently**.
+This means that they should be able to export their information from any platform in a machine-readable format with **a Model Definition to process that data efficiently**.
 This is how the MAC was born.

 !["MAC Design"](https://github.com/getmanfred/mac/blob/master/assets/readme/MAC_first_design.png?raw=true "MAC Design")